 The mix of single premium business has increased from 30 per cent to 44 per cent over the period.
 This reflects the growth in sales to the high net-worth customer segment, through the bancassurance channel, with a focus on savings and legacy planning products.
 The growth in this business segment is in line with the wider industry, which has seen an increase in demand for such products.
 This business is of high quality and is generally long-term in nature.

-Increased sales of investment-linked products led to a favourable shift in product mix contributing to a 16 per cent increase in new business profit, together with higher sales volumes and a shift in mix within participating business sales towards higher margin product offerings.
-The increase in new business profit was also supported by the effect of interest rate increases on participating business sales.
+Increased sales of investment-linked products led to a favourable shift in product mix, together with higher sales volumes and a shift in mix within participating business sales towards higher margin product offerings.

 Growth Markets and Other